jkulak/git-ninja/README.md

 As you see, you don't have to use the full hash to access the object.
 Using first 4 characters is the minimum **if they unambiguously identify an object**.
 Most git commands show the hash shortened to 7 characters - so I assume that's the safe length for most repositories.

-Commit always points to one tree (🔑).
+Commit always points to one, specific tree (🔑).

 Another interesting plumbing command is `rev-parse` that will expand the given partial hash (or a reference - please see the next chapter) to a full hash.
-Try: `$ git rev-parse 7ce3` to see how it works (use a hash that exists in your repository).
+Try: `git rev-parse 7ce3` to see how it works (use a hash that exists in your repository).

 [🔝 go to table of content](#toc)